icshwi/essdm_scripts/README.md

 essdm_scripts
 ======
-ESS Physical Development Machine (DM) Setup Script
+ESS Physical Development Machine (DM) Setup Script, which is a *wrapper script* to reduce a human interaction while configuration of the ESS DM in order to minimize any potential failure senario.
+It follows the exact same procedure, which the Reference [1] suggests and it contains some possible improvement for the ansible configuration also.
+The possible improvement, once we verify as valuable, should be merged into the main ansible deployment stream.

 ## Goal
 * This script should be used for the ESS Physical DM setup for CentOS 7.1 1503.